calipho-sib/nextprot-cli/README.md

 npm install nextprot-api-cli
 ```

-Import the module in your code and provide some information about your application
+Import the module in your code and provide some information about your application:
 ```javascript
 var NextProtClient = require("nextprot-api-cli");